Inflammatory Bowel Disease Treatment

 Inflammatory bowel disease treatment is complex and varies greatly from one patient to another; hence a highly individualised approach is required.
 Each patient’s specific symptoms and test results serve as a guide when selecting a treatment.

-The treatment aims to eradicate symptoms and restore patient quality of life by healing the injuries resulting from intestinal inflammation, thus preventing any further disease progression or complications.
+The treatment aims to eradicate symptoms (clinical remission) and restore patient quality of life by healing the injuries resulting from intestinal inflammation, thus preventing any further disease progression or complications.

 As patients course with Inflammatory bowel disease the condition alternates between phases of inflammatory activity, called “flare-ups”, and asymptomatic periods, which are known as “remission periods”.